Bjorn-23/ContactBookMaui/README.md

 C:\Users\{your username here}\AppData\Local\Packages\com.companyname.contactbookmaui_9zz4h110yvjzm\LocalCache\Local\Contacts.json -MauiApp<br>
 (NB that contactbookmaui_9zz4h110yvjzm might be named differently on your system)<br>

-The Console app and Maui app all share the same logic (PContactServices and FileRepository) and calls upon it with their specific program logic.<br>
+The Console app and Maui app use the same logic (PContactServices and FileRepository) and calls it within their program.<br>
 Therefore a user can add a common path to file on disk and the 2 programs can work upon the same list<br>
 however simultaneous use of the list with both programs has not been tested and is no advisable.<br>
 This is however not true for the Android part of the app which will not make use of a direct path to disk<br>